microsoft/PowerApps-Samples/dataverse/webapi/CSharp-NETx/QuickStart/README.md

 1. Open the solution (.sln) file in Visual Studio 2019.
 1. Edit line 19 of Program.cs to set the URL for your Dataverse test environment.<br/>
     `string resource = "https://<env-name>.api.<region>.dynamics.com";`
-1. Press F5 to run the sample.
+1. Press `F5` to run the sample.
-1. You will be prompted to choose a valid Dataverse user, and then enter your logon password.
+1. You're prompted to choose a valid Dataverse user and enter your password.
 1. When the sample is finished, press any key to exit.

 ## What this sample does